kishakim/projects/Fashion_Recommender_System/README.md

 **Notebook Files**
-1. EDA.ipynb : This was used to do exploratory data analysis of above 3 data sets.
+1. Recommender_EDA.ipynb : This was used to do exploratory data analysis of above 3 data sets.
-2. KNN_Model.ipynb : This notebook was used to run baseline collaborateive filtering method using KNN.
+2. Recommender_KNN_Model.ipynb : This notebook was used to run baseline collaborateive filtering method using KNN.
-3. LightFM_Model.ipynb : This notebook was used to run LightFM, which is the main hybrid model ran for this project.
+3. Recommender_LightFM_Model.ipynb : This notebook was used to run LightFM, which is the main hybrid model ran for this project.
 Includes model evalualtion, hypertuning and final model result.

 **Final Report** : Personalized Fashion Recommendations.pdf